- Bank of Georgia Group Strategy

 Over two million retail clients

-Over the past decade, Retail Banking delivered a stellar performance by reaching c.2.1 million clients, delivering loan book growth and ROAE targets.
-While we were targeting this milestone, the Bank was product-centric with an aggressive client acquisition approach.
-Having over two million clients now, this phase is over and we target growth through increasing product to client ratio.
+Over the past decade, Retail Banking demonstrated a stellar performance by reaching 2.3 million clients, delivering on loan book growth and ROAE targets.
+While we were targeting this milestone, the Bank was product-centric with a focused client acquisition approach.
+Having attracted over two million clients, we now target growth through increasing product to client ratio.

 NUMBER OF RETAIL BANKING CLIENTS

 In April 2015, we launched Solo – a fundamentally different approach to premium banking.
-As part of the new strategy, the Bank’s Solo clients are given access to exclusive products and the finest concierge-style environment at our newly designed Solo lounges and are provided with new lifestyle opportunities, such as exclusive events and handpicked lifestyle products.
+The Bank’s Solo clients are given access to exclusive products and the finest concierge-style environment at our specially designed Solo lounges.
+They are provided with new lifestyle opportunities, such as exclusive events and handpicked lifestyle products.

 EXPRESS – CAPTURING EMERGING RETAIL BANKING CLIENTS